 A follow-up email is sent to a client after you’ve already contacted them before.

-It’s typically used when you request information or need a response from someone.
+It’s typically used when you request files or need a response from someone.
 It can also be a document collection reminder, but there are lots of other use cases.
 For instance, you can remind clients to pay their invoice or simply ask for feedback.

 Why don’t people respond?